 — Heddy L'Amour (@HeddyLAmour) August 13, 2020

 I hope these scooters provide a fun connection to transit, for work commutes, or recreational scooting.
 Riders in the priority zones will have another option to get around the city at a cost comparable to the Divvy e-bikes (15 cents per minute for Divvy members and 20 cents per minute for day pass users) if they choose a Lime scooter.
 Given the high rates of underemployment and unemployment during COVID-19, I am curious as to how well companies can achieve the racial and economic equity goals of the pilot.

 The first day of the second scooter pilot was not without its issues.
 One user noticed that the exclusion zone was much larger than the stated exclusion zone.
 A Lime representative confirmed on Twitter that the city ” instituted a temporary exclusion zone until Monday at the earliest.”
 [Editor’s Note: The exclusion zone is now set to the original boundaries but the fact that the city took such an action without warning follows a troubling trend of mobility being limited based on the mayor’s whims.]
-Additionally, the first day of the scooter pilot included a rider was injured by a hit and run driver.
+Additionally, the first day of the scooter pilot included a rider being injured by a hit and run driver.
 I have been unable to get details as to where the crash occurred but I do wish the rider a speedy recovery and hope the responsible driver comes forward.